 BIOS installation procedures vary.
-Follow any instructions that are displayed on the screen after the download is complete.
-If no instructions are displayed, follow these steps:
+Follow any instructions that are revealed on the screen after the download is complete.
+If no instructions are revealed, follow these steps:

-1. From the Start screen, type e, and then select File Explorer.
-2. Click your hard drive designation.
+1. From the Start screen, type 'e', and then select File Explorer.
+2. Click Computer, and then click your hard drive designation.
 The hard drive designation is typically Local Disk (C:).
 3. Using the hard drive path you recorded earlier, open the folder on your hard drive that contains the update.
 4. Double-click the file that has an .exe extension (for example, filename.exe).